-The resident may terminate the lease by providing the PHA with a written 30 (thirty) advance notice as defined in the lease agreement.
+The resident may terminate the lease at any time by providing the PHA with a written 30 (thirty) days advance notice as defined in the lease agreement.

 B. TERMINATION BY PHA

 Termination of tenancy will be in accordance with the PHA's lease.